Spontaneous recovery: Depth of processing

+Reminiscence

+Reminiscence is the remembering again of the forgotten without re-learning, a gradual process of improvement in the capacity to revive past experiences.
+Simply put, it is the act of remembering information on a later test that could not be remembered on an earlier test.
+Ballard coined the term reminiscence in 1913 when he conducted a study asking young school children to memorize poetry.
+He found that over successive recalls, the children would often recall new lines of poetry that they failed to recall previously.
+The concept of reminiscence can be applied in treatment settings for patients with memory impairment.
+Reminiscence therapy involves the discussion of past activities and experiences with another person, utilizing tangible aids such as photographs to cue recall.
+This is normally used to assist dementia patients suffering from extreme memory loss.
+Reminiscence is also associated with one's own autobiographical memory, which is not evenly distributed through the lifespan.
+When left to recall their own self-memories, people over the age of forty experience a reminiscence bump, having a marked increase of memories from the period between ages fifteen and thirty.
+Reminiscence is required for the phenomenon of hypermnesia (an overall improvement in performance across tests) but hypermnesia is not required for reminiscence.

 Hypermnesia

 Hypermnesia is an improvement in memory that occurs with related attempts to retrieve previously encoded material.
 Hypermnesia is the net result of reminiscence and forgetting, such that the amount of reminiscence must exceed the amount of forgetting resulting in a net improvement overall.
 Ballard was the first to observe hypermnesia using a multiple recall task in 1913, the same task with which he discovered reminiscence.
-After asking young school children to memorize poetry, he initially retested their recall abilities 2 days later only to discover that the class improved by 10 percent over the initial recall level.
+After asking young school children to memorize poetry, he initially retested their recall abilities 2 days later only to discover that the class improved by 10% over the initial recall level.

 Hypermnesia was not considered a phenomenon until the mid-1970s, when Erdelyi and his associates completed further testing.
 Two suggestions have been offered to explain the increases in net recall over testing.
 One suggestion is that pictures and high imagery words enhance hypermnesia, speculating that this nature of stimuli is more recognizable and hence less susceptible to forgetting.
 The second suggestion is Roediger's level of recall hypothesis claiming that any variable that produces greater levels of depth processing lead to greater hypermnesia.

 A 1991 study by Otani and Hodge suggests that hypermnesia does not occur with recognition but is found in cued recall experiments, showing that the improvement in memory performance is due to an increased rate of item recovery facilitated by relational processing.
 Relational processing can be made easier with well-categorized stimuli and helps to increase the availability or retrieval cues that in turn help to generate the to-be-remembered items.
-The phenomenon of hypermnesia is one that continues to be examined, particularly in terms of its generalization.
+The phenomenon of hypermnesia continues to be examined, particularly in terms of its generalization.